GeorgiGeorgiev2004/Minesweeper/README.md

 >	<li> end : <strong>closes the program with no clear winner or loser.</strong> </li>
 </ol>

->>#### When a guess is made the '.' sign replaces all tiles that are connected to your guess </br>but not connected to any mines and are not numbers.
+>>#### When a guess is made the '.' sign replaces all tiles that are connected to your guess </br>but are not connected to any mines and are not numbers.
 >![discover_field](https://github.com/GeorgiGeorgiev2004/Minesweeper/blob/main/Images/first_guess.png)

 >>#### When a mine is hit the '*' sign replaces all tiles that were mines.